cdmims23/REST-API/README.md

  REST API

 # OverView
 REST API is the backend for a future React project.
-It utilizes sequelize as an ORM to connect with a sequelize database.
+It utilizes sequelize as an ORM to connect with a database.
 It also utilizes authentication so that only registered user can create, update, and delete courses.
 The app also uses bcrypt to hash the passwords of users.

 ## Available Scripts